-- Bycatch estimates which, while limited and uncertain, are in line with observed population declines. - Fisheries and seabird overlap analyses and a multi-threat risk assessment shows that bycatch is the most likely cause of the decline of the endangered Antipodean albatross and Gibsons albatross. - The effective management of non-fisheries threats for Southern Hemisphere species means fisheries bycatch is likely the main threat.
+- Modelled bycatch estimates based on observer data, while limited and uncertain, are in line with observed population declines. - Fisheries and seabird overlap analysis and a multi-threat risk assessment show that bycatch is the most likely cause of the decline of the endangered Antipodean albatross and Gibsons albatross. - The effective management of non-fisheries threats for Southern Hemisphere species means fisheries bycatch is likely the main threat.